Aldo Carrascoso

-Aldo Carrascoso (born July 19, 1978) is a Filipino entrepreneur known for founding Veem and Jukin Media.
+Aldo Carrascoso (born July 19, 1978) is a technology entrepreneur known for founding Veem and Jukin Media.
 He founded InterVenn Biosciences, an American pharmaceutical and biotechnology company, with Carolyn Bertozzi and served as its chief executive officer for six years.

 Background

 Carrascoso was born and raised in San Juan in Metro Manila.
 His father was an engineer and a general manager of Manila International Airport, causing Carrascoso to be exposed to technology from a young age.

 He attended primary and secondary education at De La Salle, and completed his undergraduate studies at the Ateneo De Manila University, where he received a BS in Psychology.
 He then went on to earn an MBA from Babson College.

 Carrascoso's mother Lily died of breast cancer in 1993.
 His frustration with the available diagnostic and treatment options was a major factor which later motivated him to enter the field of cancer treatment research.
 After another relative was diagnosed with cancer in 2016, Carrascoso participated in a trial to determine why genomic sequencing was unable to detect cancer within his family, where he met future InterVenn co-founder Carolyn Bertozzi.

 When Carrascoso learned that analysis of the data from the sample would take 12 months, he became determined to develop a method to analyze samples using machine learning and artificial intelligence, eventually leading to the founding of InterVenn Biosciences.